The Island (2018 Nigerian film): Production

 The film was produced by Achievas Entertainment Limited.

 Release

-The movie was initially produced with the title Death Island and uploaded November 2017 on YouTube by Fresh Nigerian Movie Trailers.
-However, the official trailer was released in May 2018, and the actual release by Achievas Entertainment on August 10, 2018.
+The film was initially produced under the title Death Island and a trailer was uploaded to YouTube in November 2017 by Fresh Nigerian Movie Trailers.
+The official trailer was later released in May 2018, and the film was released by Achievas Entertainment on 10 August 2018.

 Reception

-Speaking ahead of the movie's official release after the trailer's release which he patronized on social media, Innocent Idibia, a popular Nigerian singer commented about the film that it was a new era for the Nollywood.
+Before the film's official release, Innocent Idibia commented on social media that it was "a new era for Nollywood".

-In Toronto, Canada, the film won several awards at the TINFF 2018 Nollywood Movie awards, including Best African Film award, Best Nollywood Actress award won by Tokunbo Idowu also known as TBoss), Best Supporting Actor award won by Segun Arinze, and Best Nollywood Director award won by Toka McBaror.
-Earlier on, it was also nominated for the Best Feature Film, Best Producer, Best Editing, Best Photography and Best Cinematography award categories.
+In Toronto, Canada, the film won several awards at the TINFF 2018 Nollywood Movie Awards, including Best African Film, Best Nollywood Actress won by Tokunbo Idowu (also known as TBoss), Best Supporting Actor won by Segun Arinze, and Best Nollywood Director won by Toka McBaror.
+It was also nominated in categories including Best Feature Film, Best Producer, Best Editing, Best Photography and Best Cinematography.